Thomas Beatie: Gender transition and pregnancies

-Assigned female at birth, Beatie underwent sex reassignment surgery involving a double mastectomy, also known as "top surgery", and officially changed his sex marker from "female" to "male" on his state and federal identity documents in 2002.
+Beatie underwent sex reassignment surgery involving a double mastectomy, also known as "top surgery", and officially changed his sex marker from "female" to "male" on his state and federal identity documents in 2002.
 However, he retained his female reproductive organs, which later allowed him to become pregnant.

 Beatie married Nancy Gillespie in 2003.
 The couple moved to Bend, Oregon, in 2005.
-When the two decided to start a family, Beatie chose to carry the child, since Nancy was unable due to a prior hysterectomy.
-Beatie suspended testosterone hormone treatment in order to conceive but the first conception was an ectopic pregnancy with triplets that was life-threatening, requiring a surgical intervention and the loss of the embryos and his right fallopian tube.
+When the two decided to have children, Beatie chose to carry the child, since Nancy was unable due to a prior hysterectomy.
+Beatie suspended testosterone hormone treatment in order to conceive but the first conception was an ectopic pregnancy with triplets that was life-threatening, requiring a surgical intervention, loss of his right fallopian tube and the embryos.
 He became successfully pregnant afterwards, twice with donor sperm, delivering both children without complications.
+Beatie delivered his first child in June 2008.

 Beatie stated that he felt no conflict between his pregnancy and his gender as a man, saying that he considered himself the child's father and his wife Nancy the mother.

 He gave birth to his second child, a son, in 2009.
 The couple's third child, a second son, was born in July 2010.

 Beatie later elected to have "lower" surgery, including the creation of a functional penis.
 The procedure, performed by transgender surgeon Marci Bowers, was documented on his second appearance of The Doctors, in 2012.
 The procedure, called a ring metoidioplasty, included transfer of tissue, elongation of the hormonally enlarged phallus, as well as urethral construction and lengthening.